 Residentially and planned unit development zoned properties consisting of detached single family houses.
 The density of this classification is generally 1-6 units per acre.
-This includes semi-rural properties such as those on Duluth Highway to homes located in subdivisions such as Riverbrooke or Norman Downes.
+This includes semirural properties such as those on Duluth Highway to homes located in subdivisions such as Riverbrooke or Norman Downes.
 Most of the single family neighborhoods in Duluth are classified as Low Density Residential and were constructed from the 1970s through the 1990s.
 These neighborhoods typically have larger yards, have houses that are set further back from the street and have more distance between houses.
-Due the lack of large, undeveloped land and a change in development styles, it is not anticipated that there will be many more low density neighborhoods developed outside of the Chattahoochee Residential District.